pbstark/rla_demo/instructions.md

 If she did, the audit will usually stop without looking at every ballot card.
 If Alice did _not_ really win, the audit has a large chance of leading to a full hand count to determine who did win.)

-The audit examines randomly selected ballot cards; it does not use information from the electronic voting system.
+This audit demo involves manually reading votres from randomly selected ballot cards. it does not use information from the electronic voting system.
-This type of audit is called "ballot polling."
+This type of RLA is called "ballot polling."
 (There are RLA methods that use other information from the voting system, for instance, vote subtotals for precincts or the machines' record of the votes on individual ballot cards.)
 Ballot polling has similarities to an exit poll, except that instead of asking people how they voted,